quomat/agda-unimath/src/commutative-algebra/nilradical-commutative-rings.lagda.md

   {l : Level} (A : Commutative-Ring l) →
   is-closed-under-negatives-subset-Commutative-Ring A
     ( subset-nilradical-Commutative-Ring A)
-is-closed-under-negatives-nilradical-Commutative-Ring A x = is-nilpotent-element-neg-Ring (ring-Commutative-Ring A) x
+is-closed-under-negatives-nilradical-Commutative-Ring A x = {!!}
 ```

 ### The nilradical is closed under multiplication with ring elements